Last updated: June 20, 2026

 I am uninsured

-Apply for WIC and ask about pump help, nutrition support, and breastfeeding classes.
-Also apply for pregnancy Medicaid or CHIP Perinatal through Texas HHSC if you may qualify.
+Apply for WIC and ask about pump help, nutrition support, breastfeeding classes, and local lactation centers.

 I need help at work